marcietolbert/Email-Investigations/Security-Notification.md

 ### Summary of Findings

-On June 05, 2025, at 02:23:59 UTC, the mailbox inquiry@mydfir[.]com received an email appearing to originate from MetaMask.
+On June 05, 2025, at 02:23:59 UTC, the mailbox inquiry@mydfir[.]com received an email appearing to originate from MetaMask,a cryptocurrency wallet and Web3 application.
 The message posed as a collaboration request and leveraged curiosity as a social engineering tactic to prompt a response.
 The recipient reported no interaction with the email.